saltcorn/saltcorn/README.md

 #### Desktop

-To try out Saltcorn on your desktop, make sure you have node.js 16+ (18+ preferred) and npm installed.
+To try out Saltcorn on your desktop, make sure you have node.js 18+ and npm installed.
 Then run these commands on the command line:

 ```
 npm config set prefix ~/.local